koriym/Koriym.EnvJson/README.md

 }
 ```

+It can provide more appropriate documentation and constraints compared to `.env` files.

 ## Convert ini file

-JSON and its JSON schema file are generated from the env(ini) file with `ini2json`.
+JSON and its schema file are generated from the `.env` file with `ini2json`.

 ```
 . /vendor/bin/ini2json .env